ih1d/thesis/ccom-6990/README.md

 ### Week 4: October 20, 2025 to October 24, 2025

 **GOAL** Annotate, reflect and assess on principal papers.
 Read paper on graph semantics.

+### Week 5: October 27, 2025 to October 31, 2025

+**GOAL** Study lambda calculus, denotational semantics and type systems in order to start introduction for next week.